hmrc/sole-trader-identification-frontend/TestREADME.md

 ### Using the Authenticator stub

+This stubs the call we make to /authenticator/match which attempts to match the data provided against a HOD record.

 This stub returns different responses based on the entered last name.

 `fail` & `deceased` will return a data mismatch which upon submitting CYA will redirect the user to an error page.